Infantile Spasms

 • Blood and urine tests

-• MRI (scan showing detailed pictures) of your baby's brain
+• MRI (magnetic resonance imaging, a scan showing detailed pictures) of your baby's brain

 • Genetic tests